Soufflés are easier than you think

 I think one of the funniest moments about cooking this was that I needed some ground nutmeg, and I had to crack open a new nutmeg shell to get to one.
 You don’t eat the outer shell.
 I tapped the shell with my chef knife handle and that put a small crack in it, so I decided to go one step further and hit it with the blunt side of the blade.
-Well, that sent it flying all over the room.
-I spent the next 15 minutes looking for the actual nut.
+Well, that sent it flying all over the room, so I spent the next 15 minutes looking for the actual nut.
 Pepé was more than annoyed since it is what he actually does best.
-He is in fact a “nut cracker”.
-I have no idea why I didn’t call for his assistance with this minor procedure, but he won’t stop laughing at me and calling me an amateur.
+He is in fact a “nut cracker”, and I have no idea why I didn’t call for his assistance with this minor procedure, but he won’t stop laughing at me and calling me an amateur.
 I think I can hear Claude laughing as well.
 Oh the shame…

 Let’s get this party started